Nubar Ozanyan: Personal life

-Ozanyan could read, write and speak Turkish, Armenian and Russian and translated several leftist treatises.
+Ozanyan could read, write and speak Turkish, Armenian and Russian and translated several leftist works into Turkish, including 'Stepan Shahumyan, the Lenin of the Caucasus' and was translating the writings of İbrahim Kaypakkaya into Armenian before his death.

 Legacy

 On 24 April 2019, a group of Syrian Armenians who were affiliated with TKP/ML and the SDF announced the formation of the Martyr Nubar Ozanyan Brigade.